top of page

 If you see any of these symptoms, your pipes may already be rusting shut on the inside.

-Small leaks or short sections can sometimes be repaired with copper or PEX transitions, but repairs are often just temporary.
+Small leaks or short sections can sometimes be repaired with copper or PEX transitions.
+However, repairs are often just temporary.
 Because the corrosion continues throughout the system, new leaks can appear elsewhere soon after.

 Full replacement with modern materials like PEX or copper is the long-term solution.
 Benefits include: